ryanab00/PLA-PT2/README.md

 `npm run dev`

-And press open the localhost link provided within the terminal.
+And open the localhost link provided within the terminal.